-The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to the date that the condensed financial statement was issued.
-Based on the Company's review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the condensed financial statement.
+The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to the date that the unaudited condensed financial statements were issued.
+Based upon this review, the Company did not identify any subsequent events, that would have required adjustment or disclosure in the unaudited condensed financial statements.